HaotianWang86/Neo4j-isomorphic-subgraph-matcher/README.md

 ## Getting Started

-'Neo4j - isomorphic Subgraph matcher' is Database Management System Design project.
+'Neo4j - isomorphic Subgraph matcher' is a Database Management System Design project.
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites